 Links to detailed rules and regulations pertaining to exams may also be found on the student intranet.

-Please also see the additional comments in the Notes section above concerning what material is examinable this year.
+Please also see the additional comments under Updates below concerning what material is examinable this year.

 All examinable material is contained in the lecture notes and problem sheets published above, but the following texts are available in the library and may be useful to students seeking a broader understanding of the subject or more details on certain aspects of the course.